LinuxJedi/linuxjedi.co.uk/content/blog/2015/06/linuxjedi_at_nginx.rst

 My role is "Senior Developer Advocate" and there are many parts of my role, but I guess it could be summarised as a cross between a community manager and community developer.

-I made many friends during my time at HP and it was hard leaving them, the Advanced Technology Group in particular since this was the last team I worked in.
+I made many friends during my time at HP and it was hard leaving them, especially the Advanced Technology Group since this was the last team I worked in.
 Brian Aker has been my boss and mentor for many years through several companies and in particular he will always be a good friend.

 NGINX Conference
 ----------------